typhomnt/Website/content/pbr_intro.md

     }

 Next we declare two new structures: the HitSurface structure containing a ray-scene intersection point, the surface normal at this point as well as its material properties expressed as a PBRMat.
-As metionned above these materials contain roughness and metallic properties.
-We also add an ambient occlusion property which is used when computing an ambient ligthing term in the rendering loop.
+As mentioned above these materials contain roughness and metallic properties.
+We also add an ambient occlusion property which is used when computing an ambient lighting term in the rendering loop.

     struct PBRMat
     {